 There was a great selection of beer, just ask the experts to guide you.
 Be adventurous here and enjoy the journey.

-The pan seared stone bass, braised lamb shank was just delicious and something I had not experienced regarding flavours before.
+The pan-seared stone bass, the braised lamb shank was just delicious and something I had not experienced regarding flavours before.